Salbutamol

 Salbutamol, also known as albuterol and sold under the brand name Ventolin among others, is a medication that opens up the medium and large airways in the lungs.
 It is a short-acting β_{2} adrenergic receptor agonist that causes relaxation of airway smooth muscle.
 It is used to treat asthma, including asthma attacks and exercise-induced bronchoconstriction, as well as chronic obstructive pulmonary disease (COPD).
 It may also be used to treat high blood potassium levels.
-Salbutamol is usually used with an inhaler or nebulizer, but it is also available in a pill, liquid, and intravenous solution.
+Salbutamol is usually used with an inhaler or nebuliser, but it is also available in a pill, liquid, and intravenous solution.
 Onset of action of the inhaled version is typically within 15 minutes and lasts for two to six hours.

 Common side effects include shakiness, headache, fast heart rate, dizziness, and feeling anxious.
 Serious side effects may include worsening bronchospasm, irregular heartbeat, and low blood potassium levels.
-Its use during pregnancy and breastfeeding is widespread and there is no evidence to suggest it is unsafe.
+Its use during pregnancy and breastfeeding is widespread and no evidence exists to suggest it is unsafe.

 Salbutamol was patented in 1966 in Britain and became commercially available in the United Kingdom in 1969.
 It was approved for medical use in the United States in 1982.
 It is on the World Health Organization's List of Essential Medicines.
 Salbutamol is available as a generic medication.
-In 2023, it was the seventh most commonly prescribed medication in the United States, with more than 59 million prescriptions.
+In 2023, it was the seventh most commonly prescribed medication in the United States, with 59 million prescriptions.

 Medical uses

 Salbutamol is typically used to treat bronchospasm (due to any cause—allergic asthma or exercise-induced), as well as chronic obstructive pulmonary disease.
 It is also one of the most common medicines used in rescue inhalers (short-term bronchodilators to alleviate asthma attacks).

 As a β_{2} agonist, salbutamol also has use in obstetrics.
-Intravenous salbutamol can be used as a tocolytic to relax the uterine smooth muscle to delay premature labor.
+Intravenous salbutamol can be used as a tocolytic to relax the uterine smooth muscle to delay premature labour.
 While preferred over agents such as atosiban and ritodrine, its role has largely been replaced by the calcium channel blocker nifedipine, which is more effective and better tolerated.

 Salbutamol has been used to treat acute hyperkalemia, as it stimulates potassium flow into cells, thus lowering the potassium in the blood.

 Two recent studies have suggested that salbutamol reduces the symptoms of newborns and adolescents with myasthenia gravis and transient neonatal myasthenia gravis.